-The white room I recognised from my first visit began materialising around me.
+I recognised the white room from my first visit as it began fizzling into existence.
 It faded in like an analogue channel being tuned on an old television.
 It felt strange to be back there.
 I wanted to breathe heavily as a sense of fear overcame me.
 The EMC had soon formed me, but the device wouldn’t let me go.
-My legs and arms were parted to be a little further from my body, then a suit began materialising around me.
+It parted my legs and arms to be a little further from my body, then a suit began materialising around me.
 I figured it must be a space suit as the visor formed in front of my face.

-The suit was complete and the machine let me go.
+When the suit was complete, the machine let me go.
 The suit added pressure within as it pushed against my body.
 It felt like it wanted to restrict my movement, but then I moved my arm and it moved dramatically.
 I didn’t need to put any effort into moving at all.
-I jumped and landed on the ground as it softened the impact my feet had on the floor.
+I jumped and landed on the ground as it softened my impact on the floor.

-“This can’t be right, we have been in transit for two weeks!
-What happened with the NCRN?”
+“This can’t be right.
+We have been in transit for two weeks!
+What happened with The Quantum Star Relay?”
 Periclum seemed to speak to himself, broadcasting it to my suit’s speakers.

 “James, do nothing, don’t move!”
 I heard him say through my suit’s speakers.

 “What is going on?”
 I asked as I sat back down and a sharp shushing came from Periclum.

 “Sorry, you were communicating on the radio.
 We should only talk through the cable from now on…”

 He seemed to stop mid-sentence.
 I was looking towards the EMC and confused.
 Why had he stopped?
 I turned my head.
 At that moment, my heart was in my throat.
 My breathing became deeper and quicker, and my fear level increased so much.

 Something stood over me that had just come through the door.
 It seemed gigantic, bigger than I remember.
 It was one of those giant ants.
 It was a Stilla!